ToshinoriTsuboi/dma-virtual-memory/experiments/Readme.md

 # Experiments

-Numerical experiments for measuring X and Y performance
+Numerical experiments for measuring Multiheap-fit and Virtual Multiheap-fit performance

 **This repository is for experimental use, so it may contain some dangerous code.
 Use this repository at your own risk.**